mariahelenanoren/Planti/README.md

 ### `npm start`

+Before starting the server, make sure to add `"proxy": "http://localhost:5000/"` in the root package.json file.

 Runs the app in the development mode and starts the server.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The server will automatically run on http://localhost:5000.